 A debt payment plan, negotiated under DAS, has the following drawbacks:

-- The contractual agreement you set up with your creditors through a money advisor may require you to make monthly installations over a long period of time.
+- The contractual agreement you set up with your creditors through a money agent may require you to make monthly installations over a long period of time.

 - You will have to pay a monthly fee to your Payment Distributor

-- You can only apply for DAS through a professional money advisor
+- You can only apply for DAS through a professional money agent

 - Setting up a debt payment plan would influence your credit rating as long as you are in the DPP.
 Typically, a DPP shows on your credit file for six years.
-This may make it harder for you to obtain a loan or mortgage in the future.
+However, you will show on the DAS register until the DAS is completed which could make it harder for you to obtain a loan or mortgage until then.